Click Annual Financial Report - 31 March 2017.pdf to download.

 The foundation’s mission remains

-I thank Eileen Hopkins and Dr Ian Ragan for their consultancy support and my co-trustees Professor Eve Johnstone CBE, Michael MacFadyen DL and Ann Menzies for their ongoing and strategic support.
+I thank the consultants who have helped us this year, especially Dr Ian Ragan; and my loyal co-trustees Professor Eve Johnstone CBE, Michael MacFadyen DL and Ann Menzies for their wise input over the decades.

 Application for grants